alexownejazayeri/100-days-of-code/log.md

 ## Hello world
 I'm Alex, h e l l o.
 See that purple glory?
 The unpacked monitors?
 The mic stand, the RedBull (not glorifying this awful habit), the water (to feel less bad about the RedBull), and the headphones?

 This is my workspace.

-Like many in this WFH world, I've emerged from bed to gently place my caboose in a chair and interact with the world almost exclusively through screens.
-Early on in 2020 I took FCC's frontend certs and fell in love with coding - the endless learning, possibilities, and problem solving of it all.
+Like many in this WFH world, I've emerged from bed every day to gently place my caboose in a chair and interact with the world almost exclusively through those screens.
+I don't code for a living, but I fiercely want to.

+For context, early on in 2020 I took FCC's frontend certs and fell in love with programming - the endless learning, possibilities, and problem solving of it all.
 I used to practice math on Khan Academy in the off hours, but coding quickly filled that position - it was what I did to blow off steam at day's end.

-The more time I spent in front of screens - the more I wanted to **build** bits of the internet, the more I wanted to play an active role in developing it.
+The more time I spend in front of those screens, the more I want to **build** bits of the internet and play an active role in developing it.

-And again, like many of us, life threw me a load of curveballs 2020 - 2021 forcing me to take a long hiatus (you can see it on my GitHub activity).
-In 2022 I decided to come back full-on with this schedule:
+And again, like many of us, life threw me a load of curveballs 2020 - 2021.
+This forced me to take a long hiatus (you can see it on my GitHub activity).

+In 2022, I decided to come back full-on with this schedule:

+### 8am - 4pm

-8am - 4pm: freelancing as a paid social media marketer; optimizing ads across various social platforms, working with cool people at a cool agency, loving the opportunity, but knowing I want to code for a living
+freelance as a paid social media marketer optimize ads across facebook, pinterest, instagram, tiktok, and snapchat work with cool people at a cool agency be grateful for the opportunity, yet know I want to code instead (sigh)

+### 4pm - 630pm
+exercise
+skate
-4pm - 630pm: exercising, skating, dreading the potential of nuclear war, dining, trying to be more helpful, consuming coffee, wishing I knew more, hoping coffee helps me focus, having a lot of ~thoughts~, etc...
+dread the potential of nuclear war dine consume coffee wish I already knew what I need to get hired hope coffee helps me focus have a lot of ~thoughts~ regret drinking coffee late in the day etc...

 *takes a deep breath*

+### ...and from 630pm to 1030pm (sometimes later)
+try
-...and from 630pm to 1030pm (sometimes later): trying my darndest to self-teach programming with lots of help from friends and the internet (so much help, thank you all).
+my darndest to self-teach programming with lots of help from friends and the internet (so much help, thank you all).

 I was hesitant and felt like I had too much ground to make up, but still chased the thrill of sitting down and automating work tasks.
 Then it happened...